 - National Association of Preservation Commissions Annual Preservation Caucus, Unveiling the Local Historic Preservation Census Keynote (2022)

 - University of Pennsylvania Weitzman School of Design Speaker, The Equity Payoff of the National Zoning Atlas (2022)

 - University of Texas School of Architecture, Commencement Address (2022)

 - Columbia University Graduate School of Architecture, Planning, and Preservation Paul S. Byard Memorial Lecture, Can Preservation Law Evolve in its Second Century?
 (2022)

 - Sara C. Bronin.
-Zoning by a Thousand Cuts, Cornell Journal of Law and Public Policy (2022)
+Zoning by a Thousand Cuts, Pepperdine Law Review (2023)

 - Sara C. Bronin & J. Peter Byrne.
 Historic Preservation Law, 2d ed.
 (2021)